Gender in the Middle East

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- Have acquired a critical understanding of a range of methodologies and theoretical frameworks employed in the study of gender in the Middle East;
+• Acquiring a critical understanding of a range of methodologies and theoretical frameworks employed in the study of gender in the Middle East;

 Scope and syllabus